 Words: Conan Marshall

-Skyrunning is an extreme sport to say the least.
+Skyrunning is an adventurous sport to say the least.
 Competing in an ultra-marathon is a huge feat in itself, but running above 2,000 metres, climbing gradients that can surpass 40% and negotiating difficult terrain is just part of the job when running up and down mountains.

 Its not hard to understand why the idea of running above the clouds is gaining popularity.
 Competing in a skyrunning event pretty much guarantees two things.
 Stunning scenery (well, if the weathers kind) and a huge sense of fulfillment at the finish line, knowing you've just ascended up treacherous trails and down rocky descents.
 But away from the smooth soft tarmac roads of civilization, things can get tough, very tough.